 One such example has been IBM and the Abu Dhabi Oil Company’s blockchain supply chain system pilot program.
-Their new set-up is letting them track oil from straight from extraction to customers.
+Their new setup is letting them track oil straight from extraction to customers.
 Along the way, it simultaneously automates transactions, reduces costs, and lowers hurdles associated with shipping.

 While the process is in its relative infancy, Blockchain has also made waves in warehousing.
 It comes in handy for inventory management, transportation tracking, logistics, and data authentication for security.
 The world’s largest diamond producer (De Beers) is applying blockchain as a step in ending the sale of blood diamonds.
-They’re Tracr app ensures that no foul-play occurred supply chain for the jewels they procure.
+Their Tracr app ensures that no foul play occurred in the supply chain for the jewels they procure.

 Blockchain Insurance Use Cases

 Insurance could benefit widely from a number of Industry 4.0 innovations.
 Particularly, when it comes to asset tracing, security, and transparency, ERP integration with blockchain can be of great benefit.
 Blockchain-based Enterprise Resource Planning can be a great avenue in the insurance industry, allowing an open-ended autonomous network to deliberate laborious calculations.

 According to a report by ConsenSys, 46% of insurers expect to integrate blockchain in the next two years.
 Additionally, another 84% of insurers identify that blockchain and smart contracts could “revolutionise the way that they engage with new partners”.
 Simply put, insurance companies have already been looking into these possibilities.